LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 GET   /clients/:id          controllers.Clients.show(id: Long)
 ```

 Each route starts with the HTTP method, followed by the URI pattern.
-The last element of a route is the call definition.
+The last element is the call definition.

-You can add a comment to the route file, with the `#` character.
+You can also add comments to the route file, with the `#` character.

 ```
 # Display a client